jaepetto/nbjrnlctl/docs/developer-guide.md

 ### Main Application (`cmd/nbjrnlctl/main.go`)

-The entry point that initializes the Cobra command structure and registers all commands.
+The entry point that initializes the Cobra command structure and registers the available commands (currently list and version).

 ### Commands (`internal/commands/`)

 Each command is implemented as a separate file with a corresponding function that returns a `*cobra.Command`.

+**Current commands:**
+1. `list.go` - Lists journal entries with enhanced formatting
+2. `version.go` - Displays version information

 **Example pattern:**
 ```go